MorningFrog/urdf-visualizer/README.md

 - Download the `.vsix` file in the Release of the repository, then select `Install from VISX` in the upper right corner of the VSCode extension, and choose the downloaded `.vsix` file for installation.

 ## Release Notes

+### 2.0.4

+Fix the problem of loading mesh files in Windows OS.

 ### 2.0.3